Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 The process is easily understandable through this diagram from TechCrunch.

-With the input of an image, in this case, shoes, the AI breaks down all the different parts until it recognizes exactly the type of shoes.
+With the input of an image, in this case, shoes, the AI breaks down all the different parts until it recognizes the exact type of shoe it is.

 With the aid of Machine Learning techniques they discover and hide any content which can lead to or encourages self-injury.